Schipperke

-A Schipperke (/ˈskɪpərkiː/; [ˈsxɪpərkə]) is a small breed of dog that is believed to have originated in the 1600s in Belgium.
+A Schipperke (/ˈskɪpərkiː/; [ˈsxɪpərkə]) is a small breed of dog that is believed to have originated in the 1600s in Flanders.
 There has been a long informal debate over whether this type of dog is a spitz or miniature sheepdog.
 In their home country of Belgium they are considered a small shepherd.
 DNA research has shown that Schipperkes have a close relationship to the Spitz family of dog breeds.

 Description

 Physical

 The Schipperke is a small, sturdy, usually black dog in the Spitz family.
 Their pointed ears are erect atop the head.
 Schipperkes are double coated with a soft, fluffy undercoat that is covered by a somewhat harsher-feeling and longer outer coat.
 One of the breed's characteristics is a long ruff that surrounds the neck and then a strip trails down towards the rear of the dog.
 They also have longer fur on their hind legs, called culottes.
 The breed is usually black, but sometimes blonde or cream-colored (some blondes have a silkier coat); very rarely they can have a liver-red coloration.
 The coat is shiny.
 Dogs of this breed usually weigh 3–9 kg.